Sound Solutions Marine Resources Reform and Management

 Could the solution to the current paralysis over North Carolina fisheries be this straightforward - without complicated rules and complex gear regulations?
 Simply put.
 Yes.

 Such a bedrock policy will significantly - and quickly - add to the populations of declining and collapsing fish stocks.
 A healthy spawning class of adult fishes will increase yield to the fishery and create resiliency when environmental conditions are unfavorable.

 It only makes sense and certainly can't be too much to ask.
-Animals that die before they reproduce are unable to contribute to their population numbers or to sustaining healthy fish stocks of their species.
+Animals that die before they reproduce are unable to contribute to their population numbers.
+Reproduction is key to sustaining healthy fish stocks.
 If abundance is high, populations may be able to withstand some bycatch waste.
 But when populations are low - as is the case with many commercial and recreational fish species in North Carolina - every fish counts.
 And with every dead juvenile fish we lose the potential of untold numbers of progeny.

 This isn't just poor public policy.
 This is simply foolish.